-- You loaded the Product Authorization Key (PAK), and you want to verify that the lower-layer software and the Portmapper service are installed correctly. - You did not load the PAK, but you want to verify that TCP/IP Services is installed correctly for DECwindows to display the TCP/IP Services applications.
+- You loaded the Product Authorization Key (PAK), and you want to verify that the lower-layer software and the Portmapper service are installed correctly. - You did not load the PAK, but you want to verify that TCP/IP Services is installed correctly for DECwindows to display the TCP/IP Services applications. - You require the software to transfer device socket packets that continuously vary in size between a sender and a receiver. - You need to test the Portmapper service with a pair of client/server programs.

-Configuring TCP/IP Services 3.8 Verifying the Configuration

-- You require the software to transfer device socket packets that continuously vary in size between a sender and a receiver. - You need to test the Portmapper service with a pair of client/server programs.
 The IVP reports the time it took to run the test to SYS\$OUTPUT. - You need to test your SNMP service.